elixir-fox-mcc-05/CMS_server/README.md

 ## URL SERVER : https://shielded-bastion-44955.herokuapp.com/

-### NOTE : ADD DOTENV CONFIG IF YOU CLONE THIS API IN APP.JS
+### NOTE : ADD DOTENV FILE and CONFIG IF YOU CLONE THIS API IN APP.JS

 ####    Create User